SORMAS-Foundation/SORMAS-Project/docs/TROUBLESHOOTING.md

 4. Copy the output to your home dir on the VM (not inside the Docker container) to be able to copy it from the VM to your local system: `mv analyze.json /home/user.name/`

 5. Create a visual report at <https://explain.dalibo.com/> in order to share the analysis.

+## IDE Troubleshooting: Android Studio

+If for some reason the Android App is not building correctly (for example due to unexpected `ClassNotFoundExceptions`), here is what you should try:
+- Clean the Project (Build -> Clean Project)
+- Invalidate Caches (File -> Invalidate Caches / Restart...)
+- Wipe your Android VM (AVD Manager -> Wipe Data)

+If you get this exception: `Unable to load class 'javax.xml.bind.JAXBException'`, the reason is most likely a faulty JDK version.
+For the androidapp, you need Java JDK 8.
+To change the JDK, go to File -> Project Structure -> JDK Location and select a valid JDK (on Linux, check the folder `/usr/lib/jvm` and/or install if necessary: `sudo apt install openjdk-8-jdk`)

+## IDE Troubleshooting: eclipse

+### Deployment Problems

+Unfortunately, when using eclipse together with the Payara Tools, there are a number of deployment problems that you might run into.
+Examples of these include:

+* ClassDefNotFoundExceptions after deploying the artifacts and logging in to the web app
+* Error messages in eclipse telling you that the deployment failed

+There are a couple of things you can do to fix these problems:

+* Do a Maven update for all projects
+* Stop and restart the server
+* Re-deploy the server artifacts

+If the problem occurred right after you've pulled new code from GitHub, your safest bet is probably to start with the Maven update.
+For most other problems, a simple re-deployment or, if necessary, server restart should suffice.

+### News Feeds Polling

+When running eclipse with JDK 11, you might encounter the following error message: `An internal error occurred during: "Polling news feeds".  javax/xml/bind/JAXBContext`.
+To fix it, disable `Window --> Preferences --> General --> News --> "Enable automatic news polling"`.